OWL-Services-LLC/zephyr/doc/services/serialization/sdll.rst

 Samples
 *******

-* :zephyr:code-sample:`simpledll` sample demonstrates the use of SimpleDLL for data transmission using CRC-16 as the frame verification method.
+* :zephyr:code-sample:`sdll` sample demonstrates the use of SDLL for data transmission using CRC-16 as the frame verification method.

 API Reference
 *************

-.. doxygengroup:: simpledll_api
+.. doxygengroup:: sdll_api